Skip to main content

 A benchmark in 2023 used new genetic information to divide the cod stock complex off Greenland into three stocks.

-The western coastal stock lives in the extensive fjord systems and is divided into a northern and southern stock component.
+The west Greenland coastal stock lives in the extensive fjord systems and is divided into a northern and southern stock component.
 In the offshore stocks, a distinction is made between a West Greenlandic and an East Greenlandic-Island offshore stock based on genetic stock assignments.
 Historically, the heyday of cod fishing off Greenland in the 1950s and 1960s was associated with a very large western high seas stock, while the recovery since 2000 is due to a strengthening of the eastern high seas stock and/or increased exchange with the Icelandic stock.
 Overall, the stocks in Greenland waters mix during different life stages.
 It is therefore difficult to attribute catches from the fishery directly to a stock.
 Only a subsequent genetic analysis can provide more clarity.

 After the collapse in the early 1990s, there was a 10-year period of very low population densities.
 After a moratorium until 2005, fishing was permitted again in 2006.